 About the Mayor...

 It is an honour for me to have been elected Mayor for the City of Merritt.
 I was born, raised and schooled in North Central Saskatchewan.
 I joined the Royal Canadian Navy, did basic training in Cornwallis, Nova Scotia and was drafted to the Naval Base in Esquimalt, BC.
 I am a 3rd generation foresty worker as well as an iron worker who worked in B.C, Alberta, Saskatchewan and Manitoba.
-Upon my move to B.C. in 1976 I worked for the International Woodworkers of America (which later change the Industrial Wood and Allied Workers of Canada) for 30+ years which allowed me to work in the Merritt area in the late 1970's.
+Upon my move to B.C. in 1976 I worked for the International Woodworkers of America (which later changed to the Industrial Wood and Allied Workers of Canada) for 30+ years which allowed me to work in the Merritt area in the late 1970's.

 I have 3 grown children and 4 grandchildren.
 I enjoy the outdoors and spending time with my family; there are so many outdoor activities to choose from around Merritt.
 My two sons both played hockey for the Merritt Centennials, the longest running Junior "A" hockey team in the BCHL.
 My daughter was the biggest fan.